gabrielgaborw/posthub-mern/README.md

-# Posthub
+# PostHub
-Posthub is a full stack project built using the MERN stack.
+PostHub is a full stack social media app built using the MERN stack.